mpolimeno/sdsu-sage-tutorial-git/_build/html/_sources/sageprog.rst.txt

 	:height: 525px
 	:width: 800px

 Next we will add another control to the applet.
 This time we will add a *slider*.
 This control has a handle which the user can slide horizontally, and by sliding change a number in pre-defined increments.
-For this example, the slider has :math:`0` as it's smallest number and :math:`10` as it's largest and moves in increments of :math:`1` unit.
+For this example, the slider has :math:`0` as its smallest number and :math:`10` as its largest and moves in increments of :math:`1` unit.

 .. image:: pics/interact_step3.png
 	:alt: Simple "Hello World" Interact Applet